International-Meme-Fund/imf-docs/docs/governance.md

 ## Cartel structure

 Each role in the IMF Cartel maps directly to a core permission in the [Morpho](https://docs.morpho.org){: target="_blank"} framework.
-Here’s how our world of Bosses, Fixers, Runners, and Plugs aligns with Morpho’s protocol architecture:
+Here’s how our world of Boss(es), Fixers, Runners, and Plugs align with Morpho’s protocol architecture:

 ### **Boss** → [Owner](https://docs.morpho.org/curation/concepts/roles/#owner){: target="_blank"}